• Share this on:

 • Keep up to date with the latest in voluntary certification schemes by researching brands and how they market their products, and by attending tradeshows.

-• Look at how brands and retailers are marketing themselves in terms of sustainability.
-Position yourself as a sustainable, ethical supplier and reflect this in your own marketing and storytelling.
+• Look at how brands and retailers market themselves in terms of sustainability.
+Position yourself as a sustainable, ethical supplier and reflect this in your marketing and storytelling.

 • Create a professional English language website.
 Share information about the initiatives you are involved in and the sustainable materials you use through a journal or blog.

-The industry is constantly innovating in fibres, other raw materials and wet-processing techniques to become more sustainable.
+The industry is constantly innovating so fibres, other raw materials and wet-processing techniques are becoming more sustainable.
 Next-generation eco-fibres can be used alone or blended with other types of fibres to make new materials.
-Many of these are branded and/or patented and some offer interesting additional (performance) features and properties.
+Many of these are branded or patented, and some offer interesting additional features and properties.

-To help buyers, product developers and designers choose more sustainable fibres in their collections, Dutch industry association Modint has developed a helpful benchmark called the Modint Fibre Matrix (MFM, see below).
+To help buyers, product developers and designers choose more sustainable fibres, the Dutch industry association Modint has developed a helpful benchmark called the Modint Fibre Matrix (MFM, see below).
 The MFM focuses on the most-used and commercially available fibre materials and ranks them as conventional, preferred, better and best options.
+Other tools that can help you assess materials include the Modint bAwear Score, the Higg Materials Sustainability Index and Preferred Fiber & Materials (PFM) Benchmark.

-Several fibres that are listed in the MFM (and several materials that are not) are described in more detail in the following paragraphs.
+Several fibres that are listed in the MFM and several materials that are not are described in more detail in the following sections.

 Figure 2: Modint Fibre Matrix